 If your home was built in earlier than the 1970s and you’ve never upgraded your electrical system, chances are you have aluminum wiring.
 Even if your home was not built in that era, DIY wiring jobs using aluminum wire could be lurking in your walls and this could pose a danger to your home and family.

 According to the Consumer Product Safety Commission, “homes built before 1972, and wired with aluminum are 55 times more likely to have one or more wire connections at outlets reach “Fire Hazard Conditions” than homes wired with copper.”
-If you suspect you have aluminum wiring you should contact one of Edmonton’s best electricians to inspect and replace it for you.
+If you suspect you have aluminum wiring you should contact a certified electrician to inspect and replace it for you.

 What makes aluminum wiring so dangerous?